St3ffn/terraform-provider-aws-appstream/docs/resources/entitlement.md

 ### Read-Only

+- `created_time` (String) The timestamp when the entitlement was created, in RFC 3339 format (for example, `2024-01-09T14:32:11Z`).
+This value is set by AWS and cannot be modified.
 - `id` (String) A synthetic identifier for the entitlement, composed of the stack name and entitlement name.
 This value is managed by the provider and cannot be set manually.
+- `last_modified_time` (String) The timestamp when the entitlement was last modified, in RFC 3339 format (for example, `2024-01-09T15:47:03Z`).
+This value is set by AWS and cannot be modified.

 <a id="nestedatt--attributes"></a>
 ### Nested Schema for `attributes`